AdaCore/spark2014/docs/ug/language_subset.rst

    Post => Increment'Result = X + 1;

-This postcondition is automatically satisfied, so |GNATprove| does not generate VCs to check it.
+This postcondition is automatically satisfied, so |GNATprove| does not generate checks for it.
 Expression functions that have a user-defined postcondition are treated like regular functions.

 Function Calls in Annotations